Rigos0/LLM_inference_Greenhack/README.md

 ### Cloning instructions

 Insert your OpenAI API key in the gpt3_generator.py file.
-Alternatively, use gpt2 locally (import gpt2_generator in main.py).
+Alternatively, use gpt2 locally (import gpt2_generator in main.py instead of gpt3_generator).

 ### Requirements